nuxt-community/sentry-module/docs/content/en/sentry/runtime-config.md

 ```

 You can customize the key that is used to access settings from `publicRuntimeConfig` by setting [`runtimeConfigKey`](/sentry/options#runtimeconfigkey) in the non-runtime options.

+This functionality is supported from Nuxt 2.13 and up.